Philippe Coutinho: Could 'inhibited' Brazilian thrive back in the Premier League?

 In his last eight games before the winter break, Coutinho contributed five goals and three assists in his best run of the season, including the type of virtuoso display in a 6-1 win over Werder Bremen that got him his big-money move to Barca in the first place.

-But that hat-trick and brace of assists last December do not seem to have convinced the Bavarians to cough up the £109m needed to keep the player at the Allianz beyond this season, as Karl-Heinz Rummenigge hinted to Bild in February.
+But that hat-trick and brace of assists last December do not seem to have convinced the Bavarians to spend the £109m needed to keep the player at the Allianz beyond this season, as Karl-Heinz Rummenigge hinted to Bild in February.

 "Why is [the transfer] not decisive?
 This is a difficult question," said the Bayern chief.
 "I think he played well in some games, while in others he gave the impression of being a little inhibited."